lingduoduo/Docker/Kubernetes/README.md

 Kubernetes was built and released by Google as an open source software, which is now managed by the Cloud Native Computing Foundation (CNCF) .
 Google Cloud Platform offers a managed Kubernetes service called Google Kubernetes Engine (GKE).
 Amazon Elastic Container Service for Kubernetes (EKS) also provides a managed Kubernetes service.

+- Kubernetes maintains high availability and fault tolerance through replication, self-healing, and automated scaling.
+- A Kubernetes cluster consists of a master node and multiple worker nodes.
+- The master node manages the cluster, while worker nodes host containers.
+- Key components of the master node include the API Server, Etcd, Controller Manager, and Scheduler.

+Pods are the smallest deployable units in Kubernetes - They can contain one or more containers that share the same network namespace.

 **Components of Kubernetes**

 - Master Node: Controls and manages the cluster.
 Manages the Kubernetes cluster.
 There may be more than one master node in high availability mode for fault-tolerance purposes.
 In this case, only one is the master, and the others follow.